AlbandeCrevoisier/dk/README.md

-Personal repo for my scholarship at the Data & Knowledge M.Sc.
+Personal repo for my scholarship at the Data & Knowledge M.Sc. at Telecom ParisTech.